DavisPL/cargo-sherlock/README.md

     Are all dependencies and used libraries well documented and up to date?
     Does the artifact README explain in sufficient detail how the artifact can be used beyond the paper?
     Does the artifact provide documented interfaces for extensions, or is the artifact open source?
     Can the artifact be used in a different environment, e.g., built on another system, used outside of the VM image, etc.? -->

-### Running the tool on your own examples

-If you want to try the tool on your own examples, `<TODO>`